Syte snaps up $21.5M for its smartphone-based visual search engine for e-commerce – TechCrunch

 The crux of the problem goes something like this: Retailers both online and offline have found that a new generation of shoppers are less interested in visiting their storefronts.

-They are instead shopping by browsing social media platforms like Instagram and buying from there, which essentially opens those retailers to whole new set of competitors, and potentially at a great disadvantage, since they are not as well equipped to speak to that audience or anticipate what interests them to trigger sales.
+They are instead shopping by browsing social media platforms like Instagram and buying from there, which essentially opens those retailers to whole new set of competitors, and potentially at a great disadvantage, as they are not as well-equipped to speak to that audience or anticipate what interests them to trigger sales.

 “Young people are on Instagram for hours each day,” Fryman said.
 Indeed, Instagram is one of the only big social networks that’s seeing usage rise at the moment.
 “Retailers need to find a way to compete with that and remain in the market, and they can’t just continue what they’ve always done.”

 On the other hand, while there are a number of visual search tools out in the market, not all of them are useful enough.
 “If you are searching for a ruffled floral yellow dress but you get a blouse, it just doesn’t cut it,” she noted.
-“And if it takes seven seconds to get an answer, that’s also not good, because people will give up after 2 seconds.
+“And if it takes seven seconds to get an answer, that’s also not good, because people will give up after two seconds.
 Millennials and Gen Z shoppers have a very short attention span, so you need to be accurate and fast.”

 The idea is that a product like Syte’s addresses both of these issues, and then some.
 In addition to its camera-based search service, it provides a recommendation engine to retailers, plus tagging services for its back catalog to complete the service.

-“Rarely do we find companies that have managed to solve a technological problem that tech giants have been working for years to solve without success,” says Ronen Nir, General Partner at Viola Ventures, in a statement.
+“Rarely do we find companies that have managed to solve a technological problem that tech giants have been working for years to solve without success,” says Ronen Nir, general partner at Viola Ventures, in a statement.
 “The feedback from the market is clear and swift and the rate of adoption of Syte’s solution is unparalleled.
 We are excited to lead a significant funding round that would be able to take the company to the next level.”

 Syte’s more recent foray into physical commerce is an interesting turn as well.
 Smart mirrors have been more of a wishlist item than something that has seen critical mass adoption so far in changing rooms.